About

 Statement

 Katya Neptune is an interdisciplinary artist whose work is process-oriented, reflective, and introspective.
-She explores the complexities of her mental health through a range of mixed-media sculpture, abstract mapping, photography, painting, digital art, and installation.
+She explores the complexities of her mental health through a diverse range of media, including mixed-media sculpture, abstract mapping, photography, painting, digital art, and installation.
 Each medium she employs is carefully, yet often intuitively, selected to reflect her psychological and emotional state.
 By utilizing personal and intimate visual narratives, Neptune shares her struggle and healing, aiming to normalize conversations around mental health and de-stigmatize mental illness.